timout/CarND-Traffic-Sign-Classifier/writeup.md

 #### 1. Describe how you preprocessed the image data.

-I decided not to grayscale the data because colours may be relevant and to decrease influence of shadows, night time, or blur, do not suffer as extreme a penalty.
+I decided not to grayscale the data because colors may be relevant and to decrease influence of shadows, night time, or blur.
-Also for simplicity I decided to use normalization only with range 0,1].
+Also for simplicity I decided to use normalization only with range [0,1].

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.)
 The architecture used is similiar to the LeNet architecture that was implemented in the Udacity LeNet lab.